Lucrumae/Fresh-Tomato-Theme/README.md

 >If the theme hasn't changed, try going to "administration → admin access" and clicking save without changing anything.

 Didn't work?
 Then try rebooting and make sure your browser cache has been cleared.

 ---
+## 🔇 How do I turn on the mp4 background sound?

-#To activate the sound, slide the cursor to the bottom right and the button to activate the sound will appear along with the hide panel button.
+To activate the sound, slide the cursor to the bottom right and the button to activate the sound will appear along with the hide panel button.

 ---